Many-body correlations as the origin of Gamow-Teller quenching in nuclear $\beta$-decay

+with $|\Phi \rangle$ being deformed qp vacuum and $\hat{a}^\dag_n (\hat{a}^\dag_p)$ the neutron (proton) qp creation operator associated with $|\Phi \rangle$.
+The coefficients $f$ in (\ref{eq.wave_function}) can be obtained by solving the Hill-Wheeler equation with a chosen two-body Hamiltonian \cite{PSM_review}.

-In this Letter, we discuss possible theoretical uncertainties from both sources for heavy deformed nuclei, based on a novel shell-model approach with projection techniques and large configuration space, and taking into account chiral two-body currents simultaneously.
-For the transition operator, in nuclear weak (single $\beta$) decays, with the long-wavelength approximation, the transition operator corresponds to the nuclear weak current which includes vector and axial-vector pieces.
-When considering only the axial current in the limit of zero momentum transfer, the one-body current operator is written in the first-quantized form as \cite{LJWang_current_2018_Rapid, Jon_Engel_currents_PRC_2022, Park_2003_PRC},
+It is a nontrivial task to work simultaneously with the large configuration space in (\ref{eq.config}) and the TBC for arbitrarily heavy and deformed nuclei.
+Therefore, we adopt a simplified form of Hamiltonian.
+In the present calculation, we use an effective Hamiltonian with separable forces, including the monopole and quadrupole terms in both the particle-hole and particle-particle channels plus the two-body GT force \cite{BLWang_1stF_2024, LJWang_2018_PRC_GT}.
+According to Dufour and Zuker \cite{Dufour_1996_PRC}, these terms are the leading components of any realistic forces, which must be present to fulfill the basic requirement for structure calculations.
+With the long-wavelength approximation, the transition operator in nuclear weak (single $\beta$) decays corresponds to the single-nucleon weak current which includes the vector and axial-vector pieces.
+When considering only the axial current in the limit of zero momentum transfer, the one-body current (OBC) operator is written in the first-quantization form as \cite{LJWang_current_2018_Rapid, Jon_Engel_currents_PRC_2022, Park_2003_PRC},